zhouwenji/rmc-model/docs/source/publications.md

 - National Natural Science Foundation of China (NSFC), 2022-2026.
 'System coupling of renewable energy accommodation and hydrogen chemical industry and the synergistic decarbonization pathway' (Grant No.7227041030, PI: Prof. Wenji Zhou)

 - National Natural Science Foundation of China (NSFC), 2022-2026.
-'Research on the multi-dimensional regionally heterogeneous impacts from the energy transition under carbon neutrality target and its countermeasures' (No.7224100340, Sub-project leader: Prof. Wenji Zhou)
+'Research on the multi-dimensional regionally heterogeneous impacts from the energy transition under carbon neutrality target and its countermeasures' (Grant No.7224100340, sub-project leader: Prof. Wenji Zhou)